ec-europa/europa-component-library/src/website/src/pages/ec/components/separator/docs/usage.md

 ## **When to Use**

-- Use when you need to quickly add dividers between components without modifying spacing above or below
+- use when you need to quickly add dividers between components without modifying spacing above or below
-- Use within paragraphs to subtly separate ideas or sections of text that are conceptually distinct
+- use within paragraphs to subtly separate ideas or sections of text that are conceptually distinct

 ## **When Not to Use**

-- Do not use to separate large blocks of content where more complex visual distinction (such as a background color) is needed
+- do not use to separate large blocks of content where more complex visual distinction (such as a background color) is needed